-The Trustees continued to assess and address the risks faced by ACIE, and undertook a review of its disaster recovery plan during the year.
-The major challenges are having only one part-time employee, how to maintain and grow the numbers of Full Members, and how to ensure that Full Members adopt and maintain high standards of practice.
+The Trustees continued to assess and address the risks faced by ACIE.
+The major challenges are:

+- having only one part-time employee and one part-time, self-employed finance administrator; - having a reduced number of Trustees, with some having reduced time availability for addressing and managing ACIE developments and issues; - how to maintain and grow the numbers of Full Members; and - how to ensure that Full Members adopt and maintain high standards of practice.